rimutaka/posts/cloudfront-analytics/readme.md

 Did you notice **HTTP Status Codes graph** had a surprisingly high number of 404 errors for such a small website?

-**Popular Objects** report contained the answer: missing `robots.txt` and bots trying to hack the non-existent WordPress.
+**Popular Objects** report contained the answer: a missing `robots.txt` file and bots trying to hack the non-existent WordPress.

 ![Popular Objects](popular-objects.png)